 The Boneyard in DinoLand U.S.A.

 - Epcot – Although Epcot is spread out, it has the most longer, A/C attractions out of all the parks.
-In Future World, there’s The Seas with Nemo and Friends (a ride followed by an impressive aquarium area where you can spend as much time as you’d like), the 45-minute Ellen’s Energy Adventure (make everyone take a bathroom break right before that one), and Living with the Land and Soarin’ (40″ to ride), which are in the same building.
+In Future World, there’s The Seas with Nemo and Friends (a ride followed by an impressive aquarium area where you can spend as much time as you’d like) and Living with the Land and Soarin’ (40″ to ride), which are in the same building.
 After riding Journey into Imagination with Figment, there is an indoor interactive play area.
 Mission Space also has a small indoor playground/interactive games, and Test Track has display cars/interactive games – just enter through the exits if you/your kids aren’t riding.
 In the World Showcase, there is the American Adventure, as well as films in China, France and Canada.

 The Seas with Nemo and Friends (post-ride aquarium)